Arakcheev and Khudyakov case: The third trial

+Arakcheev was released on parole in December 2016.

+In 2022, Khudyakov was released from prison early after volunteering for service in the Wagner Group in the Russian invasion of Ukraine.
+He was killed in action on 10 September 2022.

 Rehabilitation

 In March of 2015, North-Caucasus Military Court ruled that Arakcheev, after being acquitted on two counts (article 162: assault and robbery, article 286: abuse of authority), has the right to demand compensation for unjust punishment.
 He could also demand a formal apology from the military prosecutor.

 Arakcheev’s appeal to the citizens of Russia

 After the Military collegium announcement, Arakcheev's appeal was published on national-patriotic websites, in which he asked for support and announced his non-participation in the crime.
 "Evidential basis of accusation was founded on the testimonies of the conscript soldiers given in the basement of the public prosecutor's office and been denied later", and the evidence of his guilt was "so absurd that the jury couldn't suppress a laugh during the trial".

 Evidence of innocence

 The alibi of S.V.
 Arakcheev is proved by following documents and witnesses: